 - Through budgeting, you can prepare your business for the growth curve that is to come.
 Your restaurant business will grow in scale and operations with the time to come.
 Over time, you will be producing more than before and will have greater revenues than before.
 Knowing this, you must budget for the expenses to come and do not take the growth curve lightly.
 You should know just how much more you will incur in costs when you start producing and serving more food.

 - Budgeting will tell you if you need any external help beforehand.
 Most restaurants require fresh inventory, which is why there is no room for any last-minute shortages of funds.
 You should have all the funds available to you beforehand so that you move into the next period with adequate reserves.
 We are heavily focused on the importance of budgeting because it will help you know if you need extra finances beforehand.
 Let’s imagine you run out of funds on the 26th of a month.
 You haven’t budgeted for the month, and you look for last-minute sources of finance.
 Since you won’t find finance immediately, you will have to experience some downtime without selling prominent items.
 Since no business wants this kind of bad rapport, we recommend you to get out of your comfort zone and budget at the start.
 If you budgeted for the month at the start of the period, you would have predicted your finances to run out by the 26th.
-Hence, knowing this information you could have gone for a small business loan accordingly.
+Hence, knowing this information you could have gone for a small business funding accordingly.
 Last-minute decisions don’t help the business in growth, which is why your best bet is to budget in time, without taking last-minute decisions.

 - Budgeting can help you see if your expenses are increasing or not.
 We have mentioned the importance of remaining frugal countless times to entrepreneurs.
 Most small business owners do not understand the importance of limiting their expenses, which is why they can experience cash shortages at times.
 The worst part about being careless with your cash reserves is not tracking the shortcomings.
 If you create and follow a budget, you can pinpoint the time where you went over the budget.
 You can then delve deep into the books for that period to find out where exactly you went wrong.